ministryofjustice/itpolicycontent/content/security/open-internet-tools.md

 *Acceptable* means that the OIT has not been tested.
 No review has been done of the available information about the OIT.
 Other people within the MOJ might be using the OIT, and have not reported any problems.
 It should be OK to use the tool with `OFFICIAL` or `OFFICIAL-SENSITIVE` information.
 When you use the OIT, think about any consequences of information disclosure.

-It's always a good idea to let your Line Manager know you are planning to use an OIT for your work.
+Always let your Line Manager know if you are planning to use an OIT for your work, _before_ you start the work.

 ## List and status of OITs